👋 Register here for a training recording about how to take advantage of the latest updates: AND/OR conditions and using rules to trigger other rules.

 Keep in mind that when the conversation moves to the new team, all rules in the destination team that have a trigger When conversation moved will attempt to scan for matching conditions.
 If all conditions match, then the actions of those rules will run.
 Multiple rules may run if there are no conflicting actions, so you’ll want to ensure that you define your rules to be specific to your intended conversations.

 Option to stop processing other rules

-If after a rule is processed, and you don't want subsequent rules to apply, check the Stop processing other rules box.
+If after a rule is processed, and you don't want other rules listed below to apply, check the Stop processing other rules box.
 When this option is checked, subsequent rules will be ignored even if they would apply to the conversation.

 The exception to stop processing are time-based, or scheduled, rules.
 Rules with Unreplied after or Unassigned after conditions are scheduled by time, and therefore are not taken into consideration as a rule to be stopped.

-There are some cases where rules will not work:
+However, there are some cases where rules will not run:

-- Sending a canned response will not trigger a rule with an outbound reply condition.
+- Sending an auto-reply will not trigger a rule with a When outbound reply trigger.

 - A conversation that is already assigned cannot be re-assigned by a rule.

 - When messages are imported to your Gmail or O365 channel when you first add it, rules will not run on them.

 - Vacation responder messages will not trigger any sequential When outbound reply rules.